Harold Switzer: Our Gang

 The Switzers took a trip to California in 1934 to visit with family members.
 While sightseeing they eventually wound up at Hal Roach Studios.
 Following a public tour of the facility, 8-year-old Harold and 6-year-old Carl entered into the Hal Roach Studio's public cafeteria, the Our Gang Café, and began an impromptu performance.
 Producer Hal Roach was present at the commissary that day and was impressed by the performance.
 He signed both Switzers to appear in Our Gang.
 Harold was given two nicknames, "Slim" and "Deadpan," and Carl was dubbed "Alfalfa."

 The Switzer brothers first appeared in the 1935 Our Gang short, Beginner's Luck.
 Harold played the mandolin, while both brothers sang She'll Be Comin' 'Round The Mountain.
-By the end of the year, Carl was one of the main characters in the series, while Harold had more or less been relegated to the role of a background player.
+By the end of the year, due to his comedic timing and appearance, Carl was one of the main characters in the series, while Harold had more or less been relegated to the role of a background player.
+Harold notably wore a light blue shirt with navy blue overalls.
 Both Carl and Harold outgrew the series by 1940, with Slim's last appearance in The New Pupil.